ediiiiiiii/ulorawan/README.md

 # ulorawan
-A project aiming to brin th TTN Network to MicorPython.
+A project aiming to bring the TTN Network to MicorPython.

 ## Hardware
 - Raspberry Pi Pico (RP2040)